 Tillson submitted his resignation when the war ended but it was not accepted.
 Instead, he was appointed to serve as acting assistant commissioner of the Freedmen’s Bureau in Georgia, with his headquarters in Augusta.
 General Oliver Otis Howard, the Freedmen’s Bureau commissioner, praised Tillson for his “faithful work” and “great purity of administration” during the time he filled this role.
 Howard wrote to President Andrew Johnson telling him that Tillson was a man of “highly commended by the inspectors, and is known to be a man of integrity and good judgment.”
 He remained on duty with the Freedmen’s Bureau until December 1866.

 Tillson’s service as an administrator translated well to his business career after the war.
 He purchased Rockland’s Hurricane Island for $1,000 in January 1870 and organized the Hurricane Island Granite Co. to develop its granite quarries, employing an army of 1,400 European workers.
-He invested in a handful of other business ventures, including a lime quarry and orange groves in Florida (where he liked to vacation).
+He invested in a handful of other business ventures, including a lime quarry and orange groves in Florida.
 He took a risk and built what became known as the Tillson Wharf in 1881—it cost him $200,000 to construct—but it turned out to be his greatest financial success.
 Tillson died in Rockland from heart complications on April 30, 1895, at the age of 65 years old.

 He may not be as well-known as his fellow generals from Maine, but Davis Tillson quickly rose through the ranks and held a number of important commands during the war.
 By the age of 35 years old, he commanded a district.
 He was an excellent artilleryman, administrator, and builder of fortifications.
 While he would have been justified staying home, Tillson chose to volunteer his services despite his handicap and admirably served his country.